jdbaktay/mps-kit/README.md

 - Tangent-space methods for calculating excitations.
 See [here](https://scipost.org/SciPostPhysLectNotes.7/pdf) for details.
 - Static and dynamic correlation functions implemented for spinless fermions.
 - Various supporting tools for the main algorithms and additional analysis.

+## Usage Notes
+- Parameter input from command line follows this convention:
+  'python filename.py model_name local_dimension bond_dimension hamiltonian_param_1 hamiltonian_param_2 hamiltonian_param_3 chemical_potential'
+  which corresponds to the input conventions for the *fermion* hamiltonians in hamiltonians.py
+- For excitation files, add to the command line 'number_of_eigenvalues momentum_value'
+- Because the excitation calculations are the most computationally expensive the parameter input and file output specifies a *single* momentum value to be used in HPC contexts.
+By comparison, the inputs/outputs of the dynamic correlations do *not* follow this convention.

 ## Associated Publications
 This code was used to produce the results in the following papers: